 Chief Mike Brown has served in the Salt Lake City Police Department since 1991.
-He was appointed Chief of Police on May 3, 2016, and prior to that was the Interim Police Chief, appointed on June 11, 2015.
-He has held many positions throughout the department during his 25-year career, and most recently was the Commander for the Special Operations Bureau.
-As the Interim Police Chief, he implemented a Civilian Advisory Board (CAB).
+He was appointed Chief of Police on May 3, 2016, and prior to that was the Interim Police Chief from June 11, 2015.
+He has held many positions throughout the department during his 27-year career, and most recently was the Commander for the Special Operations Bureau.
+As the Interim Police Chief, he implemented a Civilian Advisory Board (CAB) in 2015.

 Jim Cervera is the Chief of Police of the Virginia Beach Police Department, the Commonwealth of Virginia’s largest city police force.
 He supervises nearly 1,000 employees, both sworn and non-sworn, and has responsibility for a budget of $100 million.
 His career in law enforcement spans over 39 years, beginning in Montclair, New Jersey in 1976.
 Since his arrival in Virginia in 1978, he steadily moved through the ranks of the Virginia Beach Police Department to his current position to which he was appointed September 1, 2010.
 Chief Cervera has served in a wide variety of leadership roles, including serving as SWAT Team Leader, Community Policing Program Director, and Second Precinct Commanding Officer.
 He also served as the Operations Plans Officer for the FEMA Virginia Task Force Two: Urban Search and Rescue.
 He is recognized in particular for his innovative efforts and leadership in the areas of race relations, community policing, DUI enforcement and gang strategies and awareness.
 He served on Governor Bob McDonnell’s Transition Team.